-- Hover over the ‘Create’ tab and select ‘Retrieve & Claim ELNO Lodgement’.
+- Hover over the ‘Create’ tab and select ‘Retrieve & Claim ELNO (Electronic Lodgement)’.

-- Enter the Lodgement ID and State Revenue Office reference obtained from your ELNO, then select ‘Retrieve’.
+- Enter the ELNO Lodgement Case ID and the SRO case reference numbers obtained from your ELNO, then select ‘Retrieve’.

-- Enter your Form ID and select ‘Link form’.
+- Enter your Form ID and select ‘Link’.

-- Review the duty estimate and transaction information and, if everything is correct, select ‘Acknowledge’.
+- Review the duty estimate and transaction information and, if everything is correct, select ‘Calculate Duty’.

 Paper settlements cannot be processed via an ELNO.
 They must be submitted for assessment by selecting ‘Retrieve & Claim Settlement Statement’.